Ohio DODD Claims Denials Are Here—What Providers Need to Know

 The 21st Century Cures Act requires states to implement EVV to verify that home- and community-based services are delivered as billed.
 However, a key fact often overlooked is that the Centers for Medicare and Medicaid Services (CMS) stated in a July 9, 2025 email that states are not required to deny claims due to EVV non-compliance.

-In fact, many states across the U.S. have chosen not to issue denials at all while they work through technical and administrative issues.
-Ohio, however, is moving forward with full enforcement — regardless of the system’s ongoing complications.
+In fact, several states across the U.S. have chosen not to issue denials at all while they work through technical and administrative issues.
+Ohio, however, is moving forward with full enforcement - regardless of ongoing complications.

 Why Are Compliance Rates So Low?